×

 Member

-in reply to: What is the breakdown voltage of power transformer oil? #119216
+in reply to: What are the sources of power loss in a transformer? #331355

 Mohamed Alam